Updated on April 28th, 2025

 Paying for a Gap Year

 Whether a gap year represents a potential financial burden depends on what your child intends to pursue.
 Certain organizations may actually pay your student a small stipend to participate, or at least cover basic costs like room and board.
+Some gap year programs can provide financial support through scholarships and stipends, making them more accessible.

 One creative idea we learned from Elisia Howard at College Insight is to find an opportunity through Work Away, an online global community where participants receive room and board (and sometimes a stipend!) in exchange for about 20 hours of work per week.
 Finding an opportunity that aligns with what your child is considering pursing is a great way to pay for a gap year while building their competitiveness.
+Volunteer programs can also enhance personal and financial futures by enriching the gap year experience and improving college and scholarship applications.

 Alternatively, some programs cost money to attend, and that means you and your child will need to figure out how the expense will be covered.